leoshimo/vrs/docs/tour.md

 # => "mac-mini"
 ```

-Making a capability available to VRS makes it available to all these uses,
-without another integration for each client or device.

 For another example, the [Ditoo service](../scripts/ditoo.ll) exposes a Bluetooth pixel display
 attached to a home Mac.
 A program on another device can put a message on it: